 - The pool of talents.
 When you hire an in-house team, you are restricted by your geolocation.
 When you outsource your tasks, you can choose employees from all over the world.
 Therefore, the pool of your potential colleagues extends significantly so you can choose the best people for your project.

-You can learn more about the Outsourcing vs In-House comparison in our recent blog post.
+You can learn more about Outsourcing vs In-House development in our recent blog post.

 When you scale up your startup, the world starts watching you.
 And you can’t make a mistake to risk your reputation.

 While large companies are capable of surviving in arguable situations and various types of conflicts, you may not be ready for it.